openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * A new Grant Type "Pre-authorized Code" along with additional token response paramters `authorization_pending` and `interval` is defined to facilitate flows where the preparation of the credential issuance is conducted before the actual OAuth flow starts (#pre-authz-code-flow).
 * A new authorization details [@!I-D.ietf-oauth-rar] type `openid_credential` is defined to convey the details about the Credentials (including formats and types) the Wallet wants to obtain (#authorization-details).
-* Client Metadata: a new metadata parameter `credential_offer_endpoint` is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint (#client-metadata).
+* Client metadata is used to convey Wallet's metadata.
+A new metadata parameter `credential_offer_endpoint` is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint (#client-metadata).
 * Authorization Endpoint: An additional parameter `issuer_state` is added to convey state in the context of processing an issuer-initiated credential offer (#credential-authz-request).
 Additional parameters `wallet_issuer` and `user_hint` are added to enable the Credential Issuer to request Verifiable Presentations from the calling Wallet in the course of Authorization Request processing.
 * Token Endpoint: optional response parameters `c_nonce` and `c_nonce_expires_in` are added to the Token Endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential Endpoint (#token-response).